Four-Toed Salamander

 Description

 The four-toed salamander is a small, delicate salamander with a thick, round tail and four toes on both fore- and hind limbs.
 The snout is short and blunt.
 The general color is yellowish tan to brown on the back with many faint, irregular black spots.
-The sides are grayish brown with black stippling, and the belly is pure white with numerous large, irregular black spots.
+The sides are grayish brown with black stippling.
+The belly is pure white with numerous large, irregular black spots.
 The tail is distinctly constricted near its base.
 There are 13 or 14 costal grooves (vertical grooves on the sides of the body).

 Similar species: This is the only member of its genus.
 Recent genetic analysis throughout the range of the species, however, has shown that there are six divergent lineages that may, upon further study, be found to warrant full species or subspecies status.
 Ancient or modern river drainages apparently acted as barriers to dispersal and interbreeding, leading to highly divergent genetic lineages.